Oalkhadra/geospatial-store-locator/README.md

 3. Make sure the coordinates you entered are valid

 ## Support
-If you continue to experience issues with the application, please contact [Your Name/Support Email] for assistance.
+If you continue to experience issues with the application, please contact alkhadra@usc.edu for assistance.